 The University operates under a modified inflation-based spending formula for operations.
-This formula consists of 70% of the allowable spending in the prior fiscal year, increased by the rate of inflation (Higher Education Price Index (HEPI)) and 30% of the current year spend rate applied to a 12 quarter average market value.
-Should endowment returns prove to be insufficient to support this policy, the balance is provided from accumulated capital gains.
-Should endowment returns exceed the amounts necessary to attain this objective, the balance is reinvested.
-The applied spending rate was 5.5% as of June 30, 2019 and 2018, respectively.
-The spending rate appropriation from the portion of the endowment without donor restrictions for the year ended June 30, 2019 was \$76,312,149.
+This formula consists of 70% of the allowable spending in the prior fiscal year, increased by the rate of inflation (Higher Education Price Index (HEPI)) and 30% of the current year spend rate applied to a 12-quarter average market value.
+The applied spending rate was 5.5% as of June 30, 2021 and 2020, respectively.
+The spending rate appropriation from the portion of the endowment without donor restrictions for the year ended June 30, 2021 was \$78,897,086.